Iron Absorption From Naturally Dephytinized Legumes (LINDA)

 Phytic acid, the main phosphorus storage compound in plants, can hinder iron absorption and other divalent minerals.
 Phytase is an enzyme that breaks down phytic acid, which lessens its ability to bind with minerals like iron.
 This enzyme is present in various plant tissues, with particularly high amounts found in wheat and rye.

 The aim of this study is to determine the effect of phytic acid reduction on iron absorption.
-FIA of the soy protein concentrates meat analog with phytic acid will be compared with FIA from soy protein concentrate without dephytinization.
-In addition, this study will compare the FIA in Farinata, a traditional Italian dish prepared using chickpea flour, both with and without dephytinization.
+FIA of the soy protein concentrates meat analog with phytic acid will be compared with FIA from soy protein concentrate with dephytinization.
+In addition, this study will assess the FIA in a pork meat meal and will compare it to the FIA from the dephytinized meat analog.

 Study Overview